Search

 What should I do if I suspect nursing home abuse?

-Are assisted living facilities held to the same legal standards?
+Are assisted living facilities held to the same legal standards as nursing homes?

 How much time do I have to take legal action?